How to Remove a Fish Hook

+Getting hooked can be painful but there’s no reason to panic.
 The most common accident during fishing season involves hooks.
-The second most common hazard facing anglers is getting too much sun.
-Both are easily avoided.
-Sunscreen and a hat will handle the sun and a first aid kit with a little knowledge of how to use it will take care of the hook problems.
+A first aid kit with a little knowledge of how to use it will take care of the hook problems.

-The most important tool any angler should always have with him/her for removing a hook is a sharp pair of wire cutting pliers.
-I keep a pair in a zip lock plastic baggy to keep it from rusting.
+The most important tool any angler should always have for removing a hook is a sharp pair of wire cutting pliers or side cutting pliers.
+I keep a pair in a zip lock plastic bag to keep it from rusting.
 I never use it for anything except for emergencies.
 I have a duplicate pair in my tackle box for other uses.

 When a hook’s point and barb are protruding out the skin, it’s easier to cut off the barb and back the hook out of the wound – this is when those sharp wire cutters come in handy.

-The snatch method of hook removal is simple and effective, It’s the best method to remove a hook that’s deeply imbedded in the skin and when the barb is buried.
+The snatch method of hook removal is simple and effective.
+It’s the best method to remove a deeply embedded hook in the skin and when the barb is buried.

-To perform the snatch method when the barb is imbedded, all that’s needed is a short length of fishing line, at least 10 pound test, approximately 2 feet long.
+To perform the snatch method when the barb is embedded, all that’s needed is a short length of fishing line, at least 10 pound test, approximately 2 feet long.

 1) Remove hook from lure.